 What is Searchable Content and Why Should You Care?

 Bill Gates famously said in 1994 that "Content is King."
-This was good foresight because at that time, the internet had little content.
-Even Google had not yet been invented at that point.
-At that time there were search engines like Archie, Veronica, WAIS, Gopher and Alta Vista to name a few, but non of these performed very well.
+This was amazing foresight because at that time, the internet had very little content.
+In fact, Google had not even been invented at that point.
+At the time there were search engines like Archie, Veronica, WAIS, Gopher and Alta Vista to name a few, but none of these performed searches very well.